Table of contents

 If a student is dismissed from Willamette University as a result of a conduct hearing, a notation of “dismissal” will be placed on the student’s academic transcript.
 If official transcripts are sent by the Registrar’s Office prior to recording of the dismissal decision, a good faith effort will be made to send updated official transcripts, including the dismissal notation, to academic institutions from which Willamette University received a request for official transcripts and that received official transcripts prior to the conclusion of the conduct process.

 Current students may access and print unofficial transcripts.
 If an institution accepts a student’s unofficial transcript for admission or enrollment and an official transcript was not requested, the institution may not receive an updated, official transcript from Willamette University.

 Appeal Request Process

 A written request for an appeal must be completed directly by the claimant or respondent and sent by e-mail to: firstname.lastname@example.org.
 Both the claimant and the respondent will have three business days from the notification of the hearing outcome to submit an appeal request.
 While an appeal process is pending, a student found responsible for violation of policy must comply with the sanctions previously imposed and deemed necessary by the Director of the Office of Rights and Responsibilities.

 The grounds for appeal must meet at least one of the following criteria:

 - A significant procedural error occurred that reasonably may have impacted the outcome.

-- Newly discovered information exists which is sufficient to alter a decision and which by due diligence could not have been discovered in time for the hearing.
-A summary of the new evidence and its potential impact must be included.
+- New information exists which was unavailable to the student submitting the appeal request at the time of the hearing and which would have likely affected the decision outcome.
+A summary of the new evidence and its potential impact must be included in the appeal request.
 Deliberate omission of information by an appealing party is not sufficient grounds for appeal.

 The Dean of Campus Life or designee will determine the most appropriate person/group to serve as the appellate body from the list below: